georgeflanagin/gpgdemo/README.md

-# gpgdemo
-Demonstration of how public key cryptography is used in Wanna Cry

-# Description of the methods in Wanna Cry
+# Original description of the methods in Wanna Cry

 1. The malware creates a 2048 bit RSA key pair.
 1. The private key is encrypted using a public key that is included with the malware.